-- Tell us what you think and get a discount of***.
+- Let us know what you think and get a discount of***.

 When creating follow-up emails, focus on the value you provide to your customers.
-If you want to increase sales quickly at any cost, you will focus on short-term value.
-It is essential to understand that a satisfied customer is likely to become a customer for life.
+You will focus on short-term value if you want to increase sales quickly at any cost.
+Understanding that a satisfied customer will likely become a customer for life is essential.
 Therefore, it is advisable to focus on long-term value when designing follow-up emails and consider the entire “customer journey” in the marketing funnel when creating the steps.

-You can even use follow-up emails to collect feedback from your customers about their recent purchases.
+You can even use follow-up emails to collect customer feedback about their recent purchases.
 You can use the feedback to improve product quality, shipping, marketing, packaging, price, and communication (description, offers, etc.).

-- Write a complete message to a customer and shorten it without leaving out the most essential points.
+- Write a complete message to a customer and shorten it without missing the essential points.

 - Eliminate fillers